-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Garlic, Ground Spices, Salt, Water, Tomato Puree, Maize Flour, MUSTARD Powder, Chilli, Spirit Vinegar, Spices, Food Acids: Acetic, Citric, and Lactic Acid, Acidity Regulator: Sodium Diacetate, Sugar, Tamarind, Garlic Powder), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Garlic, Ground Spices, Salt, Water, Tomato Puree, Maize Flour, MUSTARD Powder, Chilli, Spirit Vinegar, Spices, Food Acids: Acetic, Citric, and Lactic Acid, Acidity Regulator: Sodium Diacetate, Sugar, Tamarind, Garlic Powder), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fenugreek Leaves, Chilli Powder, Dry Curry Leaves.

 Contains: WHEAT Flour.